AlvaroMS25/vesper/README.md

 #[command(chat)] // or #[command]
 #[description = "This is the description of the command"]
 async fn command(
-    ctx: &SlashContext</* Your type of context*/>, // The context must always be the first parameter.
+    ctx: &mut SlashContext</* Your type of context*/>, // The context must always be the first parameter.
     #[description = "A description for the argument"] some_arg: String,
     #[rename = "other_arg"] #[description = "other description"] other: Option<Id<UserMarker>>
 ) -> DefaultCommandResult